 What Is the Job Demand for Meteorologists?

-The job market in this industry is projected to grow 10% by 2022, for an addition of 1,100 positions.
+The job market in this industry is projected to grow 8% between 2020 and 2030.
 This projection keeps pace with average job growth.
-Much of the growth will occur in the private sector.
+Much of the growth will occur in the private sector.*

 What do Meteorologists study?